neurobagel/documentation/docs/getting_started.md

 :tada: You are now the proud owner of a running Neurobagel node.
 Here are some things you can do now:

 - Try the Neurobagel node you just deployed by accessing:
-    - your own query tool at  [http://localhost:3000](http://localhost:3000) and reading the [query tool](./query_tool.md) guide
+    - your own query tool at  [http://localhost:3000](http://localhost:3000), and reading the [query tool usage](./query_tool.md#usage) guide
-    - the interactive API docs at [http://localhost:8000/docs](http://localhost:8000/docs) and reading the [API](./api.md) guides
+    - the interactive docs for your node API at [http://localhost:8000/docs](http://localhost:8000/docs), and reading the [API usage](./api.md) guide
 - [Prepare your own dataset](./data_prep.md) for annotation with Neurobagel
 - [Add your own data to your Neurobagel graph](maintaining.md#updating-the-data-in-your-graph) to search
 - Learn about the different [configuration options](config.md) for your Neurobagel node
-- Hopefully all went well, but if you are experiencing issues take a look at our [getting help guide](./getting_help.md)
+- Hopefully all went well, but if you are experiencing issues, see how to [get help](./getting_help.md)